Responsive Website Redesign

 "There's a lot of stuff on the site and it's hard to sort through"

-Redesign Prioritization
+Prioritization

-Pages Prioritized for Redesign
+Identifying High-Impact Pages for the Redesign

 Must Have